CSE237SP2022/project-chati_merchant_osullivan_ki/README.md

 - Open a command prompt with the appropriate Java, Git, and OS versions
 - Once you have cloned the repository, ensure you are on the main branch (default)
 - Navigate into the src directory with the command "cd src"
-- From the src directory, if the program has not compilied, first run "javac compareDNA.runCompareDNA.java"
+- From the src directory, if the program has not compilied, first run "javac compareDNA/runCompareDNA.java"
 - To then run the program once in src, call "java compareDNA.runCompareDNA testFiles/sameRandomDNASequences.txt"

-### Run Commands (Call in src Folder)
+### List of Commands (Call in src Folder)
+- Compile program prior to running: javac compareDNA/runCompareDNA.java
 - Compare same DNA sequences: java compareDNA.runCompareDNA testFiles/sameRandomDNASequences.txt
 - Compare drastically different DNA sequences: java compareDNA.runCompareDNA testFiles/differentRandomDNASequences.txt
 - Non-DNA sequences (throws DNA validation exception): java compareDNA.runCompareDNA testFiles/notDNASequences.txt